raikrahul/algo2025/Array Zero Prefix Counting.md

 **The Essence of Divide and Conquer**

 We are solving the "Count Zeroes" problem: given an array starting with contiguous zeroes followed by arbitrary non-zero integers, write an efficient function to return the count.
-The input `000003 2 8` is often misinterpreted as chaotic due to the "arbitrary" non-zeros, but the essence of binary search is transforming this noise into a sorted Boolean signal.
-The "Divide and Conquer" strategy works not by scanning values, but by efficiently discarding halves of the search space that cannot possibly contain the transition boundary.
+The input `000003[...]`

 ## 1. The Data Transformation